kiegroup/trusty-ai-sandbox/front-end-poc/README.md

 This project is a PoC for the Audit section of a XAI service

+### Build local dependencies

+First build the local dependencies for this project.
+- Run `yarn clean:build` in the `./front-end-poc-pmml-linear-model-viewer` folder

 ### Install dependencies

 To install dependencies you need to have npm (or yarn) installed globally and run in the terminal: